ntgrntgr/ntgrntgr/README.md

 - 👋 Hi, I’m @ntgrntgr
 - 👀 I’m interested in Programming and Video Games
-- 🌱 I’m currently learning Blockchain development with Java
+- 🌱 I’m currently learning Blockchain development with C++
 - 💞️ I’m looking to collaborate on NodeJs and Vuejs
 - 📫 How to reach me a.ntigurirwa@eagles.oc.edu/ntgrsavage@gmail.com